kayleigh bishop’s personal website

 contact me

 I’m always looking to connect with new people!
-Whether you’re a member of the robotics/AI or CogSci community or you’re just curious about what I do, please feel free to email me at kaleb.bishop[at]colorado.edu.
+Please feel free to email me at kaleb.bishop[at]colorado.edu.